MODEL DIRECTORY

 Medicare Diabetes Prevention Program (MDPP) Expanded Model

 The Medicare Diabetes Prevention Program (MDPP) Expanded Model is an evidence-based behavior change intervention to delay or prevent the onset of type 2 diabetes among people with Medicare.
-It is a one-year health behavior change educational program covered under Medicare Part B as a preventive service.
+This voluntary model was certified for expansion in 2016 and is covered under Medicare Part B as a preventive service.

 PARHM